Note on the reheating temperature in Starobinsky-type potentials: Introduction

 }

 \

 The work is organized as follows: In Section II we perform a very accurate calculation of the number of e-folds from the moment in which the pivot scale leaves the Hubble horizon to the end of inflation, which will be used in Section III to relate the spectral index provided by the Starobinsky-type potentials with its reheating temperature.
 And we show numerically that for temperatures between $1$ MeV and $10^9$ GeV the spectral index ranges in its $2\sigma$ Confidence Level, which means that these reheating temperatures are compatible with the model.
 Section IV is devoted to the study of the particular case where the effective EoS parameter during the oscillations of the inflaton field is equal to $1/3$.
-This is a very particular case where it is impossible to define exactly when the radiation starts and, thus, it is impossible to obtain the value of the reheating temperature.
-What we show is that this case is physically unacceptable and all its consequences derived from it must be disregarded.
+This is a very particular case where it is impossible to define exactly when the radiation starts and, thus, that it is impossible to obtain the value of the reheating temperature.
+From what we show, we might argue that this case is physically unacceptable and all its consequences derived from it must be disregarded.
+However, one has to take into account that a constant effective EoS during the oscillations of the inflaton is only an approximation because the physics of this period is far from being clearly understood and, thus, this approximation could lead to wrong conclusions.
 Finally, in the last section we discuss the obtained results.

 \

 The units used throughout the paper are $\hbar=c=1$ and the reduced Planck's mass is denoted by $M_{pl}\equiv \frac{1}{\sqrt{8\pi G}}\cong 2.44\times 10^{18}$ GeV.

 \